pglen/pyedpro/README.md

   I mainly run it on Ubuntu, and in Win32 / MSYS2, some Fedora, Windows 10, (x64) and the Raspberry-Pi.
 It behaves consistently on all these platforms, it is an absolute joy to edit in a different platform without the learning curve of new keystrokes.
 If you want an editor that works the same way in all your workspaces, PyEdPro is the one.

- PyEdPro now is working good-ish on the Mac M1.
+ PyEdPro now is working OK on the Mac M1.
 I installed homebrew, and got it to fire up.
 It was not a trivial exercise, as the Mac PygGOject did not do half of the stuff as the Linux version did.
 No asynchronous  anything, segmentation faults everywhere. (which python